 Oaklavía (pronounced ohk-la-VEE-ah) is Oakland’s Open Streets Initiative modeled after “Ciclovia”, which originated in Bogotá, Colombia.
 It is a movement that has spread around the world from Tokyo to Kiev, and to cities throughout the US as a day to enjoy free health- and community-oriented events on city streets temporarily closed to auto traffic.

-- Love Our Neighborhood Day, Saturday May 16, 2015 – Golden Gate neighborhood in North Oakland will once again take over San Pablo Avenue
+- Love Our Neighborhood Day, Saturday May 30, 2015 – Golden Gate neighborhood in North Oakland and Southwest Berkeley neighborhood once again took over San Pablo Avenue from Ashby to Stanford

 - Love Our Lake Day, Sunday September 20, 2015 – A celebration of open streets around Lake Merritt from the Pergola to Snow Park, with a special collaboration with the pedal-powered Bicycle Music Festival

 - Sunday Streets Berkeley, Sunday October 18, 2015 – Cycling, strolling, dancing and playing on Shattuck Avenue from Rose to Haste